 What else do I need to know?

 To participate in the Awards, you must be a student in grades 7–12, age 13 years or older, and residing in the United States, U.S. territories or military bases, or Canada.

 For a full list of category descriptions, click HERE.

-The Scholastic Awards are adjudicated without knowledge of the artists/writers identity.
-Please make sure that your submission does not contain any personal information.
+The Scholastic Awards are adjudicated without knowledge of the artists; or writers’ identity.
+Please make sure that your entry does not contain any personal information.

 Freedom of Expression

 Young artists and writers are free to explore any and all topics.
 There are no pre-defined prompts and no work is ever disqualified from the Awards because of the nature of its content.

 Work that breaks from convention, blurs the boundaries between genres, and challenges notions of how a particular concept or emotion can be expressed.

 Work that uses technique to advance an original perspective or a personal vision or voice, and shows skills being utilized to create something unique, powerful, and innovative.

 Work with an authentic and unique point of view and style.